-- Melt butter in a large skillet over medium heat.
+- Melt butter in a medium sauce pan over medium heat.

 - Very slowly add in the milk whisking constantly.

-- Stir in the beer, mustard, garlic, and hot sauce and allow to come to a bubble.
+- Stir in the beer, mustard, garlic, salt and hot sauce and allow to come to a bubble.
 Continue stirring until thickened.

 - When potatoes are finished, take them out of the oven and top with mozzarella, corned beef, beer cheese sauce, and green onion.